umdfiresa2024/spring-research-microplastics/README.md

 outcome variable, average dissolved carbon levels.
 This is due to a lack of available data on counties that have implemented the ban or tax for long periods of time.
-We hope to look into a number of external factors in the future including stormwater runoff and precipitation data that could play a role in the levels of dissolved carbon.
+We hope to look into a number of external factors in the future including storm water runoff and precipitation data that could play a role in the levels of dissolved carbon.

-These graphs are our results:
+These graphs display our results:

 ``` r
 ############################ Plot for Harford & Maryland ##########################